Wanstead House: Gardens

 The present Wanstead Park retains some of its layout as the House's gardens.
 Apart from the lake system, the most evident survivals are the buildings known as the Temple and the Grotto, both built in about 1760 (now listed buildings), and some “mounts” or artificial mounds.
+The Temple is now open every weekend with displays on the history of Wanstead Park including finds excavated from the 18th-century grotto and the 'Lost Roman Villa'.
 Less obvious, perhaps, is a group of islands known as the Fortifications, an amphitheatre, an ornamental canal and remains of some avenues of trees.
-The Fortifications are situated on the Ornamental Waters about 800 yards east of the site of the mansion, to the south-east of the large Lincoln Island.
+The Fortifications are situated on the Ornamental Waters about 800 yd east of the site of the mansion, to the south-east of the large Lincoln Island.
 They consist of eight small islands grouped in a circular pattern around a larger central island on which duck-shooting guns were formerly stored.
 The bridges by which they were once connected no longer exist.
 The islands are now somewhat overgrown, providing a sanctuary for water-birds.

 The wide Ornamental Canal forms a continuation on the eastern far side of the River Roding, here called the Ornamental Waters, of the broad grassy ride cut through the woodland, known as the Glade, in a direct easterly line from Wanstead House.
-It therefore would have created a magnificent vista from the house, stretching 2/3 of a mile to the east.
+It therefore would have created a magnificent vista from the house, stretching 2/3 mi to the east.
 It was noted by Eric S. Wood F.S.A. as being a "magnificent canal".